jonhue/onsignal-rails/lib/generators/templates/README.md

-Now run `rails db:migrate` to add devise-onesignal to your database.
+Now run `rails db:migrate` to add onsignal to your database.